HRM tactical vest: Operational Use

-The HRM vest was used by various police tactical units in North America, including the LAPD Metropolitan Division SWAT and the NYPD Emergency Service Unit among others, as well as supposedly the United States Marine Corps.
+The HRM vest was used by various police tactical units in North America, including the LAPD Metropolitan Division SWAT and the NYPD Emergency Service Unit among others, as well as the United States Marine Corps.
 Its frequent use by police, particularly the LAPD SWAT, led to its prominent appearances in productions such as Speed (1994), Heat (1995), and S.W.A.T.
 (2003), solidifying its cultural influence as an archetypal "SWAT vest" even into the present day.

 Design

 The HRM vest was similar in design and nature to other vests produced in the late 1990s and early 2000s, including models by the Protective Apparel Corporation of America (PACA; a subsidiary of Point Blank) and Second Chance, which also featured similar modular pouch attachment systems.